cmarcum/cmarcum.github.io/cv.md

 *   *[Risk mitigation behaviors to prevent infection in the mitochondrial disease community during the COVID-19 pandemic](https://pubmed.ncbi.nlm.nih.gov/34956836/)* (2021)
 *   *[Exponential-Family Random Graph Models for Multi-Layer Networks](https://pubmed.ncbi.nlm.nih.gov/33025459/)* (2020)

-[^1]: Aligning with movement by [HHMI](https://www.hhmi.org/about/policies) and other organizations to reform tenure and promotion by valuing content over prestige, I've decided to remove journal titles from my CV.
+[^1]: Aligning with the movement to reform tenure and promotion by valuing content over prestige, I’ve decided to remove journal titles from my CV (see, [HHMI's plan](https://www.hhmi.org/about/policies)).
 Additionally, I've linked to more equitable sources of the record of versions, including National Library of Medicine PubMed IDs, or DOIs to [Green Open Access](https://en.wikipedia.org/wiki/Self-archiving) or preprint versions of these manuscripts whenever possible.
 Most of my writing is available through open licenses or through the public domain.
-A more complete publication history can be found on my [ORCID](https://orcid.org/0000-0002-0899-6143).
+A more complete publication history of over 70 articles can be found on my [ORCID](https://orcid.org/0000-0002-0899-6143).